-The average foreign exchange rate for the first three months of 2017, compared to the average for the same period in 2016, decreased by approximately 2% compared to the U.S. dollar based on the aggregated weighted average revenue of our foreign-currency denominated foreign operations.
-The average foreign exchange rate during the first three months of 2017, compared to the average for the same period in 2016, for the British pound and Mexican peso compared to the U.S. dollar decreased by approximately 14% and 11%, respectively, while the average foreign exchange rate of the Australian dollar, Canadian dollar and Kazakhstan tenge increased in relation to the U.S. dollar by 5%, 4% and 10%, respectively.
+The average foreign exchange rate for the first three months of 2018, compared to the average for the same period in 2017, increased by approximately 6% compared to the U.S. dollar based on the aggregated weighted average revenue of our foreign-currency denominated foreign operations.
+The Australian dollar, the British pound, the Canadian dollar and Mexican peso increased in relation to the U.S. dollar by approximately 4%, 12%, 5% and 8%, respectively.

 We utilized a sensitivity analysis to measure the potential impact on earnings based on a hypothetical 10% change in foreign currency rates.
-A 10% change from the levels experienced during the first three months of 2017 of the U.S. dollar relative to foreign currencies that affected the Company would have resulted in less than a \$1 million change in net loss for the same period.
+A 10% change from the levels experienced during the first three months of 2018 of the U.S. dollar relative to foreign currencies that affected the Company would have resulted in less than a \$1 million change in net income for the same period.